SKTeamLab/esm-msr/README.md

 ## Demo Information

 All steps below are required to complete the demo, except "Basic Usage - Command Line Interface (Skip if using ChimeraX GUI)".
-The end of the README, starting from "Using the ChimeraX GUI", is the demo.
-The expected output is visually indicated at the end of the file (equivalent to Figure 6 in the manuscript)
+The end of the README, starting from "Using the ChimeraX GUI", is the demo; make sure to load the 1UFM structure if trying to check demo files (`open 1ufm`).
+The expected output is visually indicated at the end of the file (equivalent to Figure 6 in the manuscript).
+You can also compare your output CSV to the one saved at `data/example/1ufm_example.csv`.

 ## Recommended Installation